 Level snowboarding gloves with BioMex wrist guards can reduce the likelihood of a snowboard wrist injury by 7.5 times

-All Level BioMex snowboard gloves feature BioMex wrist guards.
+All of the Level Snowboard Gloves we stock feature the BioMex wrist guards.
 These wrist guards are the result of an extensive, ongoing collaboration between snowboarders, the medical community, and engineers.
-A four-year study conducted by the St. Moritz (Switzerland) Orthopaedic Hospital involving more than 40,000 snowboard hours and more than 2,400 participants showed that snowboarders who wear conventional snowboard wrist guards are 4.5 times less likely to suffer wrist injuries over those who don’t wear wrist guards.
-Level’s BioMex wrist protection system reduces the likelihood of a snowboard wrist injury by 7.5 times.
+A four-year study conducted by the St. Moritz (Switzerland) Orthopaedic Hospital involving more than 40,000 snowboard hours and more than 2,400 participants showed that snowboarders who wear conventional snowboard wrist guards are 4.5 times less likely to suffer wrist injuries over those who donít wear wrist guards.
+Level's BioMex wrist protection system reduces the likelihood of a snowboard wrist injury by 7.5 times.

-We’re also partial to the Level Half Pipe snowboard glove
+Naturally, we are partial to the Level Super Pipe snowboard gloves

-, which offers the same protection as the Level Super Pipe but without some its special features and with a less aggressive profile.
-The Level Half Pipe snowboard glove also comes in men’s and women’s sizes and both glove and mitten formats.
+.
+The Half Pipes offer the same wrist protection as the Level Super Pipe but without some its special features and with a less aggressive profile (and a bit lower price).
+The Level Half Pipe snowboard gloves also come in men's and women's sizes and both glove and mitten versions.

-We get asked often about the difference between different Level gloves models, so here's some facts for you:
+We field lots of questions about the difference between different Level snowboarding glove models, so here's some guidance for you:

-- Level's BioMex wrist guard is integrated into the glove liner across all models of gloves in Level's protective snowboard glove line-up.
-This includes all models, from the Youth Fly Junior gloves all the way up to the SuperPipes.
-So, from a protective standpoint, you can be assured you are getting advanced snowboard wrist protection from any glove you chose from Level.
-You can learn more about Level's BioMex wrist protection here.
+- What's the same?
+Level's BioMex wrist guard is integrated into the glove liner across all models of gloves in Level's protective snowboard glove line-up.
+This includes all models - from the Youth Fly Junior gloves all the way up to the SuperPipes.
+So, from a snowboarding wrist protection standpoint, you can be assured you are getting advanced wrist protection from all of the Level snowboard gloves.
+You can learn more about Level's BioMex wrist protection system.

-- Difference between the Level HalfPipes and the Level Fly gloves?
-The difference between the Half/SuperPipe and the Fly gloves are pretty significant.
-The Fly gloves do NOT have GoreTex, nor the upgraded interior liner.
-That makes the Fly snowboard gloves the value choice within the line, but not as warm or dry as the other two.
+- Halfpipe vs the Fly/Butterfly.
+The difference between the Level HalfPipes and the Level Fly gloves are significant.
+The Fly gloves do NOT have GoreTex, nor the upgraded interior fleece liner.
+In addition, the Half/Supers feature the dual-density pad attached to the BioMex guard the improves comfort.
+These differences make the Fly snowboard gloves the value choice within the line, but not as warm or dry as the upgraded HalfPipe and best option - the SuperPipe.

-- Difference between the Level Network snowboard gloves and the Level Fly gloves?
+- Fly Short vs Regular Fly.
+What about the difference between the Level Fly Short gloves (which used to be the Level Network gloves) and the Level Fly gloves?
 The difference is in the cuff of the gloves.
-The Level Network gloves are designed to be undergloves - ie the cuff fits underneath your snowboard jacket sleeves.
+The Level Fly Short gloves and mittens are designed to be "undergloves" - i.e. the cuff fits underneath your snowboard jacket or hoodie sleeves.
 Meanwhile, the Level Fly (and SuperPipe and HalfPipe) have gauntlet style cuffs.
-Guantlet style is designed to go over your jacket sleeves.
+Guantlet style is designed to go over your jacket sleeves - better at keeping the powder out.

 - Snowboard-specific gloves (1988)